Buses from Paris to Luxembourg

 What bus companies travel from Paris to Luxembourg?

-On Wanderu there is one intercity bus company that operates from Paris to Luxembourg.
-FlixBus is the only company that connects the two cities by bus available on Wanderu.
-Fortunately, it has multiple scheduled buses per day for you to choose from.
+There is one intercity bus company available to search and book on Wanderu that operates from Paris to Luxembourg.
+FlixBus connects the two cities by bus, it offers multiple scheduled buses per day for you to choose from.

 |Bus||Daily Trips||Avg.
 Time||Avg.
 Price|